pango-tz/pango-rent/README.md

    As a part of the build you will be prompted to provide the keystore information configured in step 1 above.
    After that the runner will build, package, and deploy the app to the emulator and launch it.
    You can have as many different emulators as you like.

+# Development
+## Custom Components and Providers

+There are custom components and providers that we have built to accomodate the development process.
+Below are their details and how to use them:

+### PlatformDetails

+`PlatformDetails` is a provider that is apart of the `PangoProvidersModule`.